buhrmi/buhrmi/README.md

 - Smart contract (Solidity) development
 - All sorts of system integrations

-I'm currently trying to transition to being a full-time live coder on Twitch.
+I do live coding on Twitch.
 Come hop into my [Twitch channel](https://twitch.tv/buhrmitv) and say hi to a lonely simp.

 ### Current projects